 Scalable & Progressive

 Since Spartacus is decoupled from SAP Commerce Cloud, it can be scaled separately.
 You can also use CDN (Content Delivery Network) to improve page load time.
-It is fully compliant with PWA (Progressive Web App) checklist such as, cache first networking capabilities to cache resources locally on user’s device, Lazy Loading to control when to load specific portions of your components, etc. Since Spartacus storefront is API driven, you can use SAP Cloud Platform Extension Factor and scalable-microservices to quickly build and deploy new functionalities to your storefront.
+It is fully compliant with PWA (Progressive Web App) checklist such as, cache first networking capabilities to cache resources locally on user’s device, Lazy Loading to control when to load specific portions of your components, etc. Since this storefront is API driven, you can use SAP Cloud Platform Extension Factor and scalable-microservices to quickly build and deploy new functionalities to your storefront.

 Though Spartacus library is constantly evolving, currently it includes core storefront features as Home Page, Search, Categories, Product Details, Adding to Cart, Cart Page, Checkout and Order History.
 Spartacus is responsive and include support for mobile, tablet, desktop, and wide-desktop breakpoints.
 You are also free to configure your own breakpoints in Spartacus storefront.